sahildua2305/config-parser/README.md

 A simple config parser to read and parse configuration from a given file.

-It provides a method `load_config` to read and parse configuration from a given file.
+It provides a function `load_config` to read and parse configuration from a given file.
+It return config as an `AttributeDict` object.

 ## Usage: